1. Reason One: The Views!

 The photos below are displayed on the Bistro’s walls.
 Can you guess which picture my son described as “sketchy?”.
 Also, take a good look at the picture on the left and then take another look at the first picture on this blog.
 You can see how much Banff has grown!

 4. Reason Four: You Will Ride in the Path of a Famous Movie Starlet.

 In the summer of 1953, Marilyn Monroe and Robert Mitchum filmed the movie “River of No Return.”
 During her visit to Banff, Ms. Monroe took a ride up the famous North American Chairlift.
 At the time, it only had room for one person per chair.

 5. Reason Five: The Swiss and Austrian Influence.

-Banff opened it’s doors to tourism in the early 1900s.
+Banff opened its doors to tourism in the early 1900s.
 At this time, travel to Banff was for the wealthy.
-Guests would arrive via the luxurious Canadian Pacific Railway and would stay for three to four weeks at the Banff Springs Hotel.
+Guests would arrive via the luxurious Canadian Pacific Railway and stay for three to four weeks at the Banff Springs Hotel.
 Many were looking for outdoor adventures: hiking and climbing.
 To accommodate these guests, the C.P.
 Railroad hired experienced Swiss and Austrian Mountain Guides.